OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 Review the information sources listed above for the TED XML to find the appropriate structures used for the same information.
 If none are found, document this in a comment in the XSLT.

 ### 6. Analyse text content of the TED structure
-If the identified TED XML structure contains text, write a script to extract and collate all the text variations.
+If the identified TED XML structure contains text, write a script to extract and collate all the text variations from the downloaded TED XML data set.

 If the text is an enumerated set (either an attribute with an enumerated set of values, or a set of empty elements (the element names are considerered values)), list them.
 Determine the meaning behind each, and map to the equivalent eForms codelist code.

 If the text is expressed in the language of the form, consider only the English versions.
-Read enough to confirm your understanding of the meaning / use of the structure.
+Read enough to confirm understanding of the meaning / use of the structure.

 ### Choose the appropriate conversion approach (processing model, template structure)